geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 The main difference for the pagination feature compared to the older quotes service is the query has offset and limit passed to it.
 Notice that we are using a prepared statement which makes the query secure from SQL injection.
 You can read more about SQL injection prevention with prepared statements in this [stackoverflow answer](https://stackoverflow.com/a/8265319/112849).

 The other file changed to get the pagination feature is `/routes/quotes.js`.
-The new quotes.js route looks like below now:
+The new quotes.js route looks like the below now:

 ``` js
 const express = require('express');